Skip to content

 Short answers, pulled from the story.

-France 24 broadcasts four distinct channels covering French, English, Arabic, and Spanish markets.
-A new Spanish-language channel launched in September 2017 from Bogotá to compete with other global networks.
+France 24 broadcasts in four languages: French, English, Arabic, and Spanish.
+The Spanish-language channel launched in September 2017 and broadcasts from Bogotá, Colombia.